nemequ/portable-snippets/builtin/README.md

-We also provide exact-width variants of many builtins; no more calling different functions depending on the size of `int`, `long`, `long long`, etc.  These are typically just aliases for the appropriate function, but if we can't find an appropriate type a fully portable implementation will be used.
+We also provide exact-width variants of many builtins; no more calling different functions depending on the size of `int`, `long`, `long long`, etc.  These are typically just aliases for the appropriate function, but if we can't find an appropriate type a portable implementation will be used.

 If you define `PSNIP_BUILTIN_EMULATE_NATIVE` *before* `builtin.h` is